aws-amplify/docs/docs/start/getting-started/fragments/android/native_add-api.md

 Now that your have DataStore persisting data locally, in the next step you'll connect it to the cloud.
 With a couple of commands, you'll create an AWS AppSync API and configure DataStore to synchronize its data to it.

 1. Configure Amplify to manage cloud resources on your behalf.
 This step will configure a new AWS user in your account for Amplify.
+Open up a terminal window.
+You can use an external terminal or the integrated terminal in Android Studio.
+In the terminal, run:

     ```bash
     amplify configure